-Unfortunately, employers sometimes fail to pay wages as promised to employees and as required by federal and state law.
-When this occurs, workers are entitled to take legal action.
-Complaints can be made to the Fair Labor Division or civil lawsuits can be filed to obtain unpaid wages.
-In any situation where you aren’t paid what you’ve been promised, an experienced Boston workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman can help.Understanding Unpaid Wage Claims
+When workers aren’t paid the wages to which they’re entitled, workers are entitled to take legal action.
+Complaints can be made to the Massachusetts Attorney General’s Fair Labor Division or civil lawsuits can be filed to obtain unpaid wages.
+In any situation where you aren’t paid what you’ve been promised, an experienced Massachusetts workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman can help.Understanding Unpaid Wage Claims in Massachusetts

 Unpaid wage claims can arise in a number of different situations including: